jamesjnadeau/jamesjnadeau.com/content/index.md

 					The pay isn't great, but it's a great excuse to drive around VT in the fall and watch some football. </div>

-					<div class="frontp" >Sailing is also one of my hobbies.
-I own a small sunfish sailboat, but
+					<div class="frontp" >Sailing is also one of my hobbies. <del>I own a small sunfish sailboat, but
-					am hoping to upgrade soon to something with a cabin.
+					am hoping to upgrade soon to something with a cabin.</del> I now own a Pearsons 23K, and I've been loving it!
 Lake champlain is a hop, skip and a jump away, and all that it has to explore has never let me down. </div>

 					<div class="frontp" >The product of a ski bum mother, I enjoy hitting the slopes in the winter